Michael Kassan: Media career

-Community involvement
+Board memberships and philanthropic work

 Kassan serves as Chair of the UJA-New York Marketing Communications Committee, Co-Chair of the Advertising Hall of Achievement, on the Board of the National Association of Television Program Executives, the Global Advisory Board of the Wharton Future of Advertising Program, and a Director on the Board of the Ad Council.

-Kassan sits on the board of the San Diego Zoo and previously served as Chairman of the California State Senate Select Committee on the Entertainment Industry.
+Kassan sits on the board of the San Diego Zoo and previously was Chairman of the California State Senate Select Committee on the Entertainment Industry.
 He has been actively involved with the H.E.L.P.
 Group, a non-profit organization serving children with special needs, and the Big Brothers/Big Sisters program of Los Angeles.